joshuacoles/NSKeyedArchiver-Reader/README.md

 # NSKeyedArchiver Reader

-A simple script to read data from an `NSKeyedArchiver` binary plist.
+A simple package to read data from an `NSKeyedArchiver` binary plist.
+For example like you would find in a CoreData sqlite file.

-In my specific use case these are obtained by cracking open a CoreData sqlite file, but I hope this may be useful in similar sitations.
+## Usage

+> TODO

-## "Method"
+## Splunking "Method"

 1. Get some binary plists.
     - For me this was `sqlite3 db.sqlite "SELECT writefile('znotes_' || Z_PK || '.plist', ZNOTES) FROM ZBOOKNOTE WHERE ZNOTES IS NOT NULL"`